Aken00/readme-gen/Generate.md

   Require the file system, use inquirer.js npm to prompt the user with questions and then initialize the README using writeToFile function

   ## Usage
-  Utilize this application for a quick and easy way to generate a README
+  Utilize this application for a quick and easy way to generate README

   > ![Test Screenshot](./assets/images/test.png)